braydio/RSAssistant/README.md

 ## Overview

-RSAssistant / OrderFlowbot is a tracking system designed to run in a discord channel alongside [auto-rsa by Nelson Dane](https://github.com/NelsonDane/auto-rsa) to help manage and monitor the progress of reverse-split share roundups across multiple broker accounts.
+RSAssistant / RSAssistant is a tracking system designed to run in a discord channel alongside [auto-rsa by Nelson Dane](https://github.com/NelsonDane/auto-rsa) to help manage and monitor the progress of reverse-split share roundups across multiple broker accounts.
 The bot provides account summaries, tracks stocks your different brokerage accounts, and hopefully makes monitoring way the heck easier.

 ## Setup